kamilazdybal/PCAfold/docs/tutorials/demo-data-manipulation.rst

   :width: 350
   :align: center

-We perform PCA on the data set and approximate it with a single Principal Component:
+We perform PCA on the data set and approximate it with a single principal component:

 .. code:: python